 I used the knife and a steel rule to give some detail to the midrib and leaf veins.

 With the leaf cut I wet the leather, I then placed my bowl base shape in the desired place and began shaping.
 As the leather dries it will mostly hold the shape its in, so I used clothes pegs to nip up along the major veins and gave the petiole a little twist.

 Step 4: Finished

 Leave your masterpiece to dry over night.
-I have heard that drying in the fridge can help it keep the shape better, the smaller red sycamore was dried at room temperature and holds up nicely.
+I have heard that drying in the fridge can help it keep the shape better?
+The smaller red sycamore was dried at room temperature, the larger brown on on a radiator and they hold up their shape nicely.